jitacm/Hackblitz-2024/README.md

 # Hackblitz-2024

+## 📌 Getting Started -
+To contribute to this project, each team member must:

+### 1️⃣ Fork this repository to your own GitHub account.

+### 2️⃣ Create a new folder within that forked repository.
+The naming convention for the folder should be
+   TeamName (TeamLeaderName).
+Replace TeamName with your actual team name and TeamLeaderName with the name of your team leader.

+ ### 3️⃣ Inside your team's folder, create a README.md file.
+This file should contain the following information:
+- **👥 Team Member Names:** List everyone participating from your team.
+- **📧 Emails:** A contact email of Team Leader.
+- **🌐 Domain:** The focus area of your team within the project.
+- **💻 Technology Used:** All technologies, frameworks, and tools your team is utilizing.
+- **📖 Project Description:** A succinct description of your project/component, its features, and its objectives.
+- **📸 Screenshots:** Visuals of your project to give everyone a glimpse of your work.
+- **🛠 Installation Instructions:** Step-by-step guide on how to get your project up and running, including prerequisites and environment setup.

+..
 ## A) HACKBLITZ 2024 HACKATHON RULES
 These are the Hack blitz standard competition rules: This document serves as an rulebook to the Hack blitz 2024